Robust Approximation of the Stochastic Koopman Operator: Conditioning of Algorithm 3

 6: Compute the eigenvalues and left and right eigenvectors, $(\lambda_i,w_i,u_i)$ of $A$.
 The dynamic eigenvalues are $\lambda_i$, the dynamic modes are

 and the numerical eigenfunctions are

 \rule{\textwidth}{0.5pt}

 Similar to Algorithm 2, Algorithm 4 uses the SVD to choose a basis of observables to use in Algorithm 1.
 It is equivalent to performing Algorithm 3 using data from the observable $(S_k^{-1}W_k^*)\tilde{\mathbf{f}}$, while leaving $\tilde{\mathbf{g}}$ unchanged.
-It is important to note that Algorithm 4 uses the components of $(S_k^{-1}W_k^*)\mathbf{f}$ to as a basis for $\mathscr{F}$, so when we add observables to $\tilde{\mathbf{f}}$, we need their means to lie in our invariant subspace.
-One way to guarantee this is to only use time delays of our original observables.
+It is important to note that Algorithm 4 uses the components of $(S_k^{-1}W_k^*)\mathbf{f}$ to as a basis for $\mathscr{F}$ where $\mathbf{f}=\E_P(\tilde{\mathbf{f}})$ as usual.
+When we add observables to $\tilde{\mathbf{f}}$, we must ensure that we stay within our invariant subspace.
+One way to guarantee this is to use time delays of our original observables.